Swaper review 2023

 Is Swaper safe?

-Swaper is very dependant on the whole financial situation of Wandoo Finance Group.
-But as they are profitable since 2019 they should be able to perform well in the future.
-However, the group is still very young and there are risks associated with investing on Swaper.
+Swaper is very dependent on the whole financial situation of Wandoo Finance Group.
+But as they have been profitable since 2019, they should be able to perform well in the future.
+However, the group is still very young and there are risks associated with investing via Swaper.

-Other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry is also a risk factor that is worth considering.
+Other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also risk factors that are worth considering.

 Our experience with Swaper